CoreyHam/mind-reader/pseudocode.md

 - Symbols
   - sybols -> array of different symbols
-## Page States
+## Page `States`

-### First State
+`State` 1:
-- Text should say "I can read your mind"
+- text should say "I can read your mind"
-- goButton should be shown
+- goButton should be displayed

-### Second State
+`State` 2:
-- Test should say "Pick a number from 01 - 99"
+- text should say "Pick a number from 01 - 99"
-- nextButton should display
+- nextButton button should be displayed
 - subText should say "when you have your number click next"
-- resetButton should display
+- resetButton should be displayed

-### Third State
+`State` 3:
-- Test should say "Add both digits together to get a new number"
+- text should say "Add both digits together to get a new number"
-- nextButton should display
+- nextButton should be displayed
-- subText should say "Ex: 14 is 1 + 4 = 5 click next to proceed"
+- subText should say "Ex: 14 is 1 + 4 = 5\n click next to proceed"
-- resetButton should display
+- resetButton should be displayed

-### Fourth State
+`State` 4:
-- Test should say "Subtract your new number from the original number"
+- text should say "Subtract your new number from the original number"
-- nextButton should display
+- nextButton should be displayed
 - subText should say "Ex: 14 - 5 = 9 click next to proceed"
-- resetButton should display
+- resetButton should be displayed

-### Fifth State
+`State` 5:
-- Text should display a list on numbers with different symbols (with 0 being the correct symbol)
+- symbols shows list of numbers with a symbol assigned to each (zero should be the correct symbol)
-- revealButton should display
+- revealButton should be displayed
-- subText should say "Find your new number and Note the symbol beside the number"
+- subText should say "Find your new number and note the symbol beside the number"
-- resetButton should display
+- resetButton should be displayed

+`State` 6:
+- symbol shows the correct symbol
+- subText should say "Your symbol is: " + symbol